Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 Procrastination is the hallmark of the modern chaotic world that we live in.

-We put things off because we’re overwhelmed, stressed or don’t know how to prioritise our own time.
+We put things off because we are overwhelmed, stressed, or unsure how to prioritise our time.

 But how does this relate to seeing a naturopath?